theupdateframework/specification/tuf-spec.md

   : <a for="targets-obj">TARGETS</a>
   ::
-    Each key of the TARGETS object is a TARGETPATH.
+    Each key of the TARGETS object is a <a>TARGETPATH</a>.

   : <dfn>TARGETPATH</dfn>
   ::
-    a path to a file that is relative to a mirror's base URL of targets.
-    To avoid surprising behavior when resolving paths, it is RECOMMENDED that a TARGETPATH uses the forward slash (/) as directory separator and does not start with a directory separator.
-The recommendation for TARGETPATH aligns with the ["path-relative-URL string"
-    definition](https://url.spec.whatwg.org/#path-relative-url-string) in the
+    A string giving the path to a file that is relative to a mirror's base URL of targets.
+To avoid surprising behavior when resolving paths, it is RECOMMENDED that a <a>TARGETPATH</a> uses the forward slash (/) as directory separator and does not start with a directory separator.
+The recommendation for <a>TARGETPATH</a> aligns with the ["path-relative-URL string" definition](https://url.spec.whatwg.org/#path-relative-url-string) in the
     WHATWG URL specification.

-    It is allowed to have a <a>TARGETS</a> object with no TARGETPATH elements.
+    It is allowed to have a <a>TARGETS</a> object with no <a>TARGETPATH</a>
+    elements.
 This can be used to indicate that no target files are available.

   : <dfn for="targets-obj">LENGTH</dfn>
   ::
-    the integer length in bytes of the target file at <a>TARGETPATH</a>.
+    An integer length in bytes of the target file at <a>TARGETPATH</a>.

   : <dfn for="targets-obj">HASHES</dfn>
   ::
-    a dictionary that specifies one or more hashes, including the cryptographic hash function.
-For example: { "sha256": HASH, ... }.
-HASH is the hexdigest of the cryptographic function computed on the target file.
+    A dictionary that specifies one or more hashes of the target file at
+    <a>TARGETPATH</a>, with a string describing the cryptographic hash function
+    as key and <a>HASH</a> as defined for <a>METAFILES</a>.
+For example:
+    `{ "sha256": HASH, ... }`.

   : <dfn>CUSTOM</a>
   ::
-    If defined, the elements and values of the CUSTOM object will be made available to the client application.
-The format of the CUSTOM object is opaque to the framework, which only needs to know that the "custom" attribute maps to an object.
-The CUSTOM object may include version numbers, dependencies, requirements, or any other data that the application wants to include to describe the file at <a>TARGETPATH</a>.
-The application may use this information to guide download decisions.
+    An object.
+If defined, the elements and values of the <a>CUSTOM</a> object will be made available to the client application.
+The format of the
+    <a>CUSTOM</a> object is opaque to the framework, which only needs to know
+    that the "custom" attribute maps to an object.
+The <a>CUSTOM</a> object may include version numbers, dependencies, requirements, or any other data that the application wants to include to describe the file at
+    <a>TARGETPATH</a>.
+The application may use this information to guide
+    download decisions.

 <dfn>DELEGATIONS</dfn> is an object whose format is the following: